kcavagnolo/knoxville_ale_trail/README.md

 # Knoxville Ale Trail

 So you want to traverse the [Knoxville Ale Trail](https://knoxvillebrewers.com/ale-trail/) but are uncertain of the best route to take?
 If your goal is to visit all of the breweries on the trail, and you have a Friday from 5p until Sunday at 8p, then here is the route you need to take.
+Existing visualizations:

-A pre-computed solution is [available here](data/route.geojson).
+* A pre-computed solution is [available here](data/route.geojson).
 The marker colors indicate the order (start with red and end at violet) ROYGBIV.
 Click on the markers to get details of each stop.
+* A draft interactive map is [available here](index.html).
+Clone this repo and load that HTML locally to interact with the route.

-Routes are encoded polyline which is [easy to parse in JS](https://github.com/mapbox/polyline), but GeoJSON is more portable.
+Note that raw legs of the routing solution from the Optimization API are encoded polyline which is [easy to parse in JS](https://github.com/mapbox/polyline), but GeoJSON is more portable.
 [Some code that decodes polylines](https://gist.github.com/signed0/2031157).
 Alternatively, I'm using a polyline lib (see credit below).

 version: v0.2.0